garth74/python-opensea-api-client/README.md

-# open-sea-api-client
+# opensea-api-client

-A client library for accessing OpenSea API
+This is a client library for accessing the [OpenSea](https://opensea.io) API.
+This package is not affiliated with OpenSea.

 ## Usage